 Under the train tracks near Shimokitazawa Station lurks Shimokita Cage, a popular event space.
 During the daytime, it's a nice place to take a breather in the shade or wait out a sudden spring downpour, but in the evening, Shimokita Cage truly comes alive with performances, pop-ups, and movie screenings.
 Sometimes, people even gather to sell their secondhand clothes and records here and it turns into something like a night market.
 Shimokita Cage has a hodgepodge of food stalls like Long Vá Quá, serving various treats in a communal-style dining experience.
 Some pop-up events include food, such as their past organic wine event.
-Check out the Shimokita Cage website for a list of upcoming events, but note that the fleeting pop-up venue is closing in September 2019.

 For those who love more traditional Japanese fare, sink your teeth into some okonomiyaki, the specialty at Daikonman (a restaurant that, surprisingly, does not actually serve daikon dishes).
 Choose either the Hiroshima-style okonomiyaki (which consists of layers of thin pancake, cabbage, noodles, egg, and meat) or the slab of Osaka-style okonomiyaki (in which batter, eggs, meat, and other ingredients are mixed and cooked all-in-one).
 They also serve takoyaki and yakisoba.
 It's quite an intimate setting, with only a few tables available, and Daikonman's quirky personality (marked by the Italian decorations left over from the previous tenant) is on full display.